xiaohw7/cgmoi/README.md

 - Using FreeRTOS and PWM with altered frequency of 31372.55 Hz, a graph of angular acceleration against time is plotted through the acceleration and deceleration of the stepper motor.
 It is observed that there is a very sharp peak acceleration when stepper motor accelerates and acceleration.
 Hence the gyro will measure acceleration values throughout the motor’s acceleration and the code will record down the peak acceleration value.

-- Accelerometer sample rate is changed from 200Hz to 1600Hz so as to increase accuracy.
+- Gyroscope sample rate is changed from 200Hz to 1600Hz so as to increase accuracy.
 Peak acceleration values are put in an array and after a certain number or recordings, mean and standard deviation are calculated from the peak values in array.
 Code is in `moi3.ino` (using PWM to control stepper motors + `bmi_160_gryo_script3.ino`).

 - However, peak acceleration values tend to vary substantially (sometimes up to 60%).
 We can use FreeRTOS to run gyro and motor with AccelStepper library simultaneously.
 Motor will accelerate at a set acceleration and gyro can measure average acceleration during that time.